Introduction

 6. Antimicrobial properties of the roots of lovage

 It contains α-prethapsenol, falcarinol, and falcarindiol which has antimycobacterial property against different microorganisms such as Mycobacterium fortuitum, Mycobacterium aurum, Mycobacterium smegmatis, Mycobacterium bovis, Bacillus cereus, and Escherichia coli.
-Moreover, lovage essential oil contains terpinenyl acetate, ligustilide, and neocnidilide which fight against Mycobacterium tuberculosis therefore lovage may useful for the treatment of tuberculosis (8, 9).
+Moreover, lovage essential oil contains terpinenyl acetate, ligustilide, and neocnidilide which fight against Mycobacterium tuberculosis therefore lovage may be useful for the treatment of tuberculosis (8, 9).

 7. Treat the respiratory disease